 The Bank considers it a major management priority to secure a sufficiently high level of capital resources in order to maintain and strengthen its financial position.
 It does so to ensure a stable return of profit to its members and to enhance its capabilities as the central bank for Japan's agricultural, forestry, and fishery cooperative system, contributing to those industries and the development of the cooperative banking business, and align itself with the diverse needs of its customers.
-As of March 31, 2010, the Bank's capital adequacy ratio was 19.21% on a consolidated basis (eight consolidated entities) and 19.26% on a non-consolidated basis.
+As of March 31, 2011, the Bank's capital adequacy ratio on both a consolidated (8 companies) and non-consolidated basis was in the 22% range.
 This was attributable to ordinary profit and a significant decrease in unrealized losses on securities resulting from the steady implementation of the Business Renewal Plan.